 At what age does male pattern baldness start?
 What are the signs?

-We’ve all been through different periods of time where we started to lose hair and subsequently, our mind!
-We’ve lost so many sleeps over the amount of hair lost in the shower or worse, while brushing afterwards.
+We’ve all been through different periods of time where we started to lose hair and subsequently, our minds!
+We’ve lost so much sleep over the amount of hair loss in the shower or worse while brushing afterward.
 We started to count the hairs that fell, to see if they exceed 100.
 And at some point decided to give in and give up and to just move on!